rohitnavale2/NIT-ID-Card-Attendance-Manager-2/README.md

 A complete Django-based Student ID Card Generator for **Naresh i Technologies**.
-Students submit a payment receipt for verification; admins approve and auto-generate a professional CR80-sized ID card (PNG + PDF) with QR code.
+Students submit a payment receipt for verification; admins approve and auto-generate a professional CR80-sized ID card (PNG + PDF) with QR code

 ---